strictdoc-project/strictdoc/docs/sphinx/source/StrictDoc.rst

 The StrictDoc project is a close successor of another project called `Doorstop <https://github.com/doorstop-dev/doorstop>`_.

-    "Doorstop is a requirements management tool that facilitates the storage of textual requirements alongside source code in version control."
+    Doorstop is a requirements management tool that facilitates the storage of textual requirements alongside source code in version control.

 The author of Doorstop has published a `paper about Doorstop <http://www.scirp.org/journal/PaperInformation.aspx?PaperID=44268#.UzYtfWRdXEZ>`_ where the rationale behind text-based requirements management is provided.